-Date(s) of FEMA and/or USDA Declaration Number Warren County included in

-Event Event Type (if applicable) Declaration?
-Description

-numerous homes and onto several

-roads across northern Warren County.

-06/20/2019 Flash Flood, N/A N/A A low-pressure system tracked

-Heavy Rain across the region on Thursday, June

-20th, 2019, bringing periods of heavy

-rainfall throughout the day.
-This

-resulted in road closures in Warren

-10/31/2019 Severe Storms FEMA, 4472-DR Yes County.
-A strengthening low-pressure system

-10/31/2019 and Flooding FEIVIA, 4472-DR 162 moving from Ohio to Lake Ontario

-and nooding drew anomalous warmth and

-moisture northward, with

-temperatures surging into the 60s

-and 70s over eastern New York and

-western New England.
-Showers across

-the southern Adirondacks and

-Mohawk Valley became steadier and

-heavier during the evening ahead of a

-strong cold front as the low continued

-to strengthen.
-Strong winds aloft

-mixed down to the surface as an

-intense line of showers developed

-along the front, resulting in sporadic

-wind damage and scattered power outages over eastern New York.

-A large swath of rainfall totaling 2-5

-inches, with isolated areas as high as

-7 inches, occurred over the Mohawk

-Valley and southern Adirondacks,

-resulting in reports of flash flooding.

-The runoff caused rapid rises on area

-creeks and streams, with river gauges

-reaching record levels along the

-Mohawk River at Little Falls, the West

-Canada Creek at Hinckley and Kast

-Bridge, and the Sacandaga River at

-Hope.
-Moderate flooding also

-occurred on the Hudson River at Fort

-Edward, Hadley, and North Creek; the Schroon River at Riverbank; and the

-Mohawk River at Delta Dam.

-02/18/2022 Flood, Heavy N/A N/A A storm system pushed across the

-02,10,2022 Rain 11/7 14/5 region during February 17-18, 2022.

-Warm air pushed northward into the

-region along with periods of rainfall

-before a cold front brought the return

-of windy and colder weather.
-A

-convective line of gusty showers also

-accompanied the cold frontal

-passage.
-Some locations picked up

-over 1 inch of rainfall which led to
+Date(s) of Event Event Type FEMA and/or USDA Declaration Number (if applicable) Warren County included in Declaration?
+Description LVCIII Decidiation. numerous homes and onto several roads across northern Warren County.
+06/20/2019 Flash Flood, Heavy Rain N/A N/A A low-pressure system tracked across the region on Thursday, June 20th, 2019, bringing periods of heavy rainfall throughout the day.
+This resulted in road closures in Warren County.
+10/31/2019 Severe Storms and Flooding FEMA, 4472-DR Yes A strengthening low-pressure system moving from Ohio to Lake Ontario drew anomalous warmth and moisture northward, with temperatures surging into the 6Os and 7Os over eastern New York and western New England.
+Showers across the southern Adirondacks and Mohawk Valley became steadier and heavier during the evening ahead of a strong cold front as the low continued to strengthen.
+Strong winds aloft mixed down to the surface as an intense line of showers developed along the front, resulting in sporadic wind damage and scattered power outages over eastern New York.
+A large swath of rainfall totaling 2-5 inches, with isolated areas as high as 7 inches, occurred over the Mohawk Valley and southern Adirondacks, resulting in reports of flash flooding.
+The runoff caused rapid rises on area creeks and streams, with river gauges reaching record levels along the Mohawk River at Little Falls, the West Canada Creek at Hinckley and Kast Bridge, and the Sacandaga River at Hope.
+Moderate flooding also occurred on the Hudson River at Fort Edward, Hadley, and North Creek; the Schroon River at Riverbank; and the Mohawk River at Delta Dam.
+02/18/2022 Flood, Heavy Rain N/A N/A A storm system pushed across the region during February 17-18, 2022.
+Warm air pushed northward into the region along with periods of rainfall before a cold front brought the return of windy and colder weather.
+A convective line of gusty showers also accompanied the cold frontal passage.
+Some locations picked up over 1 inch of rainfall which led to

 Date(s) of FEMA and/or USDA Declaration Number Warren County included in Event Event Type (if applicable) Declaration?
 Description minor flooding.
 The warm and rainy weather ahead of the cold front resulted in some snow melt as well as some ice to break up on area rivers and streams.
 As the colder weather returned, localized ice jams formed, some of which led to flooding.
 02/28/2022 Flood, Ice Jam N/A N/A An ice jam developed along the Hudson River in the Town of Thurman causing water and ice to flow over Route 418 (River Street) between River Road and Hickory Hill Road.
 Water began to flow over the road during the evening hours on Saturday, February 19 causing the road to close.
 The water and ice eventually receded on Monday, February 28, allowing the road to reopen.
 04/08/2022 Flood, Heavy Rain N/A N/A A slow-moving frontal system produced widespread heavy rainfall and flooding across eastern New York from April 7-8, 2022.
 Rainfall amounts between 1.50 and 3.00 inches were common, though a few localized areas received upwards of 4.50 inches.
 Several incidents of flooding occurred within Warren County, including the areas of Thurman, Warrensburg, Chestertown, Weavertown, and Lake George.
 Road closures and possible washouts were reported within the towns of Warrensburg and Thurman.
-In Lake George, severe damage occurred to a driveway and parking lot of the Lakeview Terrace Hotel and SDA ESA 2022) (EEMA 20 Fairview Association.
+In Lake George, severe damage occurred to a driveway and parking lot of the Lakeview Terrace Hotel and Fairview Association.